-3.8.3 Where practical usage or further testing indicates that any of the above technology cannot reliably provide accurate and timely information, the removed prior to or during a match.
-The final decision regarding the technology to be used in a given match shall be taken by the ICC Mat Referee in consultation with the ICC Technical Official, ICC management the competing teams' governing bodies. en it may e ch 3.9 Combining Umpire Review with Player Review 3.9.1 If an Umpire Review (under paragraph Error!
-Reference source not and a request for a Player Review (under paragraph Error!
-Reference not found.) are made following the same delivery but relating to sepa modes of dismissal, the following process shall apply.
-The Umpire Review shall be carried out prior to the Player Review if a following conditions apply: 3.9.2.1 The Player Review has been requested by the fielding side e source rate 3.9.2.2 The Umpire Review and the Player Review both relate to the of the same batsman dismissal 3.9.2.3 If the batsman is out, the number of runs scored from the de would be the same for both modes of dismissal ivery 3.9.2.4 If the batsman is out, the batsman on strike for the next delive be the same for both modes of dismissal. ery would 3.9.3 If the Umpire Review leads the third umpire to make a decision of Our shall be displayed in the usual manner and the Player Review shall not undertaken.
-If the Umpire Review results in a Not out decision, then the umpire shall make no public decision but shall proceed to address the for a Player Review.
-For illustration, following an LBW appeal which is given Not out by the end umpire, the striker sets off for a run, is sent back and there is an abis/her run out.
-The players request that the LBW decision is reviewed. ot be ne third request bowler's appeal for 3.9.5 his/her run out.
-The players request that the LBW decision is reviewed umpires request that the run out be reviewed.
-The four criteria above satisfied, so the run out referral is determined first.
-Should the appeal out be Out, then there is no requirement for the LBW review to take plin all other circumstances, the incidents shall be addressed in chronolorder.
-If the conclusion from the first incident is that a batsman is distinct the ball would be deemed to have become dead at that poin rendering investigation of the second incident unnecessary. are for run ace. ogical smissed,
+3.8.3 Where practical usage or further testing indicates that any of the above forms o technology cannot reliably provide accurate and timely information, then it may be removed prior to or during a match.
+The final decision regarding the technology to be used in a given match shall be taken by the ICC Match Referee in consultation with the ICC Technical Official, ICC management and the competing teams' governing bodies.
+3.9 Combining Umpire Review with Player Review 3.9.1 3.9.2 If an Umpire Review (under paragraph Error!
+Reference source not found. ) and a request for a Player Review (under paragraph Error!
+Reference source not found. ) are made following the same delivery but relating to separate modes of dismissal, the following process shall apply.
+The Umpire Review shall be carried out prior to the Player Review if all of the following conditions apply: 3.9.2.1 The Player Review has been requested by the fielding side 3.9.2.2 The Umpire Review and the Player Review both relate to the dismissal of the same batsman 3.9.2.3 If the batsman is out, the number of runs scored from the delivery would be the same for both modes of dismissal 3.9.2.4 If the batsman is out, the batsman on strike for the next delivery would be the same for both modes of dismissal.
+3.9.3 If the Umpire Review leads the third umpire to make a decision of Out, then this shall be displayed in the usual manner and the Player Review shall not be undertaken.
+If the Umpire Review results in a Not out decision, then the third umpire shall make no public decision but shall proceed to address the request for a Player Review.
+3.9.4 3.9.5 For illustration, following an LBW appeal which is given Not out by the bowler's end umpire, the striker sets off for a run, is sent back and there is an appeal for his/her run out.
+The players request that the LBW decision is reviewed and the umpires request that the run out be reviewed.
+The four criteria above are satisfied, so the run out referral is determined first.
+Should the appeal for run out be Out, then there is no requirement for the LBW review to take place.
+In all other circumstances, the incidents shall be addressed in chronological order.
+If the conclusion from the first incident is that a batsman is dismissed , then the ball would be deemed to have become dead at that point , rendering investigation of the second incident unnecessary.

-4 Interpretation of Playing Conditions

-- 4.1 When using a replay to determine the moment at which the wicket has been put down (as per clause 29.1), the third umpire shall deem this to be the first frame in which one of the bails is shown (or can be deduced) to have lost all contact with the top of the stumps and subsequent frames show the bail permanently removed from the top of the stumps. - 4.2 Where LED Wickets are used (as provided for in paragraph Error!
-Reference source not found.) the moment at which the wicket has been put down (as per clause 29.1) shall be deemed to be the first frame in which the LED lights are illuminated and subsequent frames show the bail permanently removed from the top of the stumps.
+4 Interpretation of Playing Conditions 4.1 When using a replay to determine the moment at which the wicket has been put down (as per clause 29.1), the third umpire shall deem this to be the first frame in which one of the bails is shown (or can be deduced) to have lost all contact with the top of the stumps and subsequent frames show the bail permanently removed from the top of the stumps.
+4.2 Where LED Wickets are used (as provided for in paragraph Error!
+Reference source not found. ) the moment at which the wicket has been put down (as per clause 29.1) shall be deemed to be the first frame in which the LED lights are illuminated and subsequent frames show the bail permanently removed from the top of the stumps.